WHAT IS ESSIAC?

 ESSIAC TEA IS NOT A "DRUG".
 ESSIAC TEA IS NOT A "SUPPLEMENT."

 Essiac tea has a well-established reputation for improving health.
-Although Essiac tea is well-known for use by cancer patients it is not just for cancer.
+Although Essiac tea is well-known for use by cancer patients and helping diabetics, it is not just for cancer.
 People have reported many health benefits from Essiac tea since it became popular in the 1930s.
 Therefore, many people drink it daily to maintain good health.

 Essiac Circle of Friends

 Essiac NorthWest, Humbleweed, Creation's Wealth and BE WELL Inspirations and many others have all contributed to the Essiac Circle of Friends, a natural society of like-minded people continuing traditional native herbal healing in the spirit of the Seven Fires Prophecy.
 The Essiac Circle of Friends is a cooperative effort to provide the highest quality Essiac tea herbs on the planet.
 It is not in itself a corporation or business but some of the people involved have started their own retail outlets to provide these high-quality herbs to the public.
 We are the people who plant, grow, harvest and supply these high-quality herbs to those in need.
 The Circle has evolved over the past decade with various people contributing to it and then moving on in the ever-changing ebb and flow of life.